 It’s not exactly a secret that yoga is an excellent way to stay physically active.
 It gives us an opportunity to focus on the parts of physical activity that we generally like to skip including limberness, flexibility, breath, and strength.

 While all of these benefits lend to an overall healthy and happy body and mind, recent research has found that regular yoga practice may also help prevent, reduce, and even treat migraines!

-The newest study published in May comes at a very opportune time with the country suffering from higher levels of stress, anxiety, depression, and trauma due to the Coronavirus pandemic.
+A recent study comes at a very opportune time with the country suffering from higher levels of stress, anxiety, depression, and trauma due to the Coronavirus pandemic.
 More and more people are experiencing migraines more frequently or for the first time.
 While the stress of the pandemic definitely takes the cake for causes, migraines are also instigated by poor home office setups, lack of down or rest time for parents, and poor eating habits that are spurred by stress and anxiety, to name just a few causal factors.

 Let’s take a deeper dive into the connection between yoga and migraines!

 What is the Difference Between a Migraine and a Headache?

 If you haven’t personally experienced a migraine, it’s possible that you think of them as really bad headaches.

 For those that have suffered migraines, it’s something much worse.